How to Clean Grout Stains & Remove Mold Stains

 2. Mix the bleach solution

 In a bucket, mix 1 gallon of water with 1/3 cup of Clorox® Disinfecting Bleach.
-This dilution ratio will kill bleach on hard, nonporous surfaces.
+This dilution ratio will help remove mold stains on hard, nonporous surfaces.
 Wear gloves and clothing that you don’t mind getting splashed.

 3. Apply and scrub the solution

-Use a nylon brush to apply the bleach solution to the grout and moldy areas.
-Let the solution sit on moldy surface for at least 10 minutes.
-Scrub heavily stained areas with the brush to effectively clean mold from grout and remove deep stains.
+Use a nylon brush to apply the bleach solution to the grout and mold-stained areas.
+Let the solution sit on mold-stained surface for 10 minutes.
+Scrub heavily stained areas with the brush to effectively clean mold stains from grout.

 4. Rinse and air dry